 Since 2012, Nykredit Realkredit has materially extended the term structure of its funding, primarily in the form of covered bonds, as it prepared for tightened regulations with respect to the share of short-term loan refinancing.
-Nykredit Realkredit has reduced the share of one-year adjustable-rate mortgages (and corresponding one-year covered bonds, thanks to the match principle) to about 3% of the portfolio on March 31, 2020, from 27% of the portfolio at end-2012.
+Nykredit Realkredit has reduced the share of one-year adjustable-rate mortgages (and corresponding one-year covered bonds, thanks to the match principle) to about 3% of the portfolio on Sept.
+30, 2020, from 27% of the portfolio at end-2012.
 With this reduction, Nykredit Realkredit has positioned itself well to adhere to the Danish supervisory diamond for mortgage banks, requiring a mortgage bank to have only 25% of its issued bonds maturing within a year.

-On March 31, 2020, Nykredit Realkredit's ratio of broad liquid assets as a share of short-term funding (BLAST) was 0.8x (2019: 0.8%, 2018: 0.6%), compared with 0.4x at year-end 2014.
-We expect the long-term average of Nykredit's BLAST will likely be moderately lower than the 0.8x level recorded in 2019 and in the first quarter, as this was boosted by very high levels of remortgaging activity.
-Its stable funding ratio was about 96% as of the same date (2019: 96%).
+On Sept.
+30, 2020, Nykredit Realkredit's ratio of broad liquid assets as a share of short-term funding (BLAST) was 0.8x (2019: 0.8x, 2018: 0.6x), compared with 0.4x at year-end 2014.
+We expect the long-term average of Nykredit Realkredit's BLAST will likely be moderately lower than the 0.8x recorded in 2019 and third-quarter 2020, since this was boosted by very high levels of remortgaging activity.
+Its stable funding ratio was about 97% as of the same date (2019: 96%).